ravenscroftj/turbopilot/README.md

 ![a screen recording of turbopilot running through fauxpilot plugin](assets/vscode-status.gif)

+**NEW:** As of v0.0.5 turbopilot supports cuda inference which greatly accelerates suggestions when working with longer prompts (i.e. longer existing code files).

 ## 🤝 Contributing

 PRs to this project and the corresponding [GGML fork](https://github.com/ravenscroftj/ggml) are very welcome.